 Recipe for Winter Spice Tea from Basilur Festival Tea

-When it's cold and miserable outside, there's nothing better than a hot cup of spiced tea to warm both your body and soul!
+When the weather outside is frosty and unpleasant, there's nothing better than a hot cup of spiced tea to warm both body and soul!

-Today we would like to share with you a recipe for a warming tea, which is the true essence of flavors and aromas typical of the winter, holiday season.
-The basis of our recipe is Festival Tea from the Carnival collection, which surprises with its refreshing, intensely fruity flavor.
-A hot infusion enriched with fresh fruit and spices tastes like Christmas in a cup!
+Today, we would like to share with you a recipe for a warming tea, which is a true essence of flavors and aromas typical of the winter holiday season.
+The base of our recipe is Festival Tea from the Carnival collection, which surprises with its refreshing, intensely fruity taste.
+This hot infusion, enriched with fresh fruits and spices, tastes like Christmas in a cup!

-What ingredients are needed to make winter spice tea?
+What ingredients are needed to prepare winter spiced tea?

-* The ingredients listed below are enough to prepare 4 teas. *
+* The ingredients listed below are sufficient for 4 servings of tea. *

-Broken Orange Pekoe Ceylon black tea with pineapple, cornflower and blackberry aroma.
+Broken Orange Pekoe Ceylon black tea with added pineapple, cornflower, and blackberry aroma.

 • 1 red apple, thinly sliced